Sujal1234/BYOD-Group2/README.md

 ## Part 2: In-Memory Indexing with Binary Tree
 We have implemented a **self-balancing binary tree** (AVL) as an index to enable fast row retrieval using a primary key.
 This index keeps track of each row’s location by storing its **page number** and **row number**, ensuring efficient lookups in **O(log N)** time.

+## Part 3: In-Memory Indexing with BTrees.
+Implemented Pager for Persistence of Datafiles.
+We changed the **self-balancing binary tree** (AVL) with **Btrees** as an index to enable fast row retrieval using a primary key.
+Implemented a pager layer between all file retrievals for persistence of storage.
+Implemented cache(LRU) using Doubly Linked Lists to lessen slow IO operations.

 ### Implemented Functions
 - **index_insert**: Add a new key.
 - **index_find**: Check if the key exists.